 - Marijuana Withdrawal: depression, anxiety, agitation, mood swings, sweating, stomach pains, and tremors

-Most drug detox is simply that—unpleasant and uncomfortable.
+Most drug detox is unpleasant and uncomfortable.
 But some people may experience more serious withdrawal symptoms that are potentially life-threatening.
 That is why our Nashville drug detox team will monitor you 24/7; if anything serious comes up, they will be on hand to make sure you are safe and receive appropriate medical care.

 How Does Drug Detox Work in Nashville, TN?